Chart Color Schemes

 Little Grove - Elleker has emerging levels of nearby infrastructure activity, ranking in the 29thth percentile nationally

-The performance of a region is significantly impacted by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified 23 such projects that are expected to influence the area.
-Notable projects include Albany Waterfront Redevelopment, Yakamia / Lange Structure Plan, South Lockyer Structure Plan, and Mount Lockyer Primary School Rebuild.
-The following list details those projects likely to have the most relevance.
+Changes to local infrastructure significantly affect an area's performance.
+AreaSearch has identified 22 projects that could impact this region.
+Notable initiatives include Yakamia/Lange Structure Plan, Albany Waterfront Redevelopment, South Lockyer Structure Plan, and Mount Lockyer Primary School Rebuild.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.